- Applicants must have earned an undergraduate degree from an accredited four-year college

 that showcases writing ability.

-- Please submit a minimum of two original, signed letters of recommendation.
+- Please submit at least one original, signed letter of recommendation.

 - Letters of recommendation should be from academic or professional sources.